dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

         \mathcal{Z} & = \Tr\left[\exp\{-H\}\right].
     \end{align}

-For intuition, consider a diagonal Hamiltonian---diagonal Hamiltonian (:math:`\gamma_i = 0` for all :math:`i`) corresponds to the classical definition of a Boltzmann machine.
+To gain an intuitive understanding, consider a diagonal Hamiltonian---diagonal Hamiltonian (:math:`\gamma_i = 0` for all :math:`i`) corresponds to the classical definition of a Boltzmann machine.
 By construction of the Hamiltonian, the summation over :math:`Z_i` and :math:`Z_iZ_j` matrices result in a matrix whose diagonal